realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - ### Something else?
       - Numbers and Characters are the most common things to represent in memory, but anything can be represented in memory
       - Colors, Sounds, Images, Videos, Programs, Documents, etc.
-      - Anything that can be represented as a series of values can be represented in memory
+      - Anything that can be represented as a series of values can be represented in memory.
-      - For example, images are usually represented as a series of "pixels" or "picture elements" which are a series of "colors" which are a series of "numbers" that represent the red, green, and blue values of the color
+      - For example, images are usually represented as a series of "pixels" or "picture elements" which are a series of "colors" which are a series of "numbers" that represent the red, green, and blue values of the color.
+      - 01010101 could represents votes of 8 people, or 8 switch settings, or the connected status of 8 different sensors.
+      - The same 8 bits can represent many different things, it's just a matter of how humans want to interpret the meaning of the bits.

+- ## Commmon Data Structures
-  - ## Arrays
+  - ### Arrays
     - A way to represent a "list" of things in memory
     - The "things" can be anything, like numbers, letters, strings or even other arrays (multi-dimensional arrays)
     - The "things" are usually all the same size & type
     - The "things" are usually all stored in a contiguous block of memory
     - The "things" are usually accessed by an "index" which is a number that represents the position of the "thing" in the array

-  - ## Strings
+  - ### Strings
     - A way to represent a list of letters in memory, to represent words and sentences and paragraphs and documents
     - The "characters" are usually stored in a contiguous block of memory
     - The "characters" are sometimes terminated by a special "end of string" character, or have a length stored somewhere
     - The "characters" are usually accessed by an "index" which is a number that represents the position of the "characters" in the string

-  - ## Pointer
+  - ### Pointer
     - A number that represents the "address" of another location in memory
     - Diagram:
       - Address: Value
       - 0x00000000: 0x00  `// 0x00000000 is the address, 0x00000004 is the value of this pointer, so it's pointing to address 0x00000004`
       - 0x00000001: 0x00
       - 0x00000002: 0x00
-      - 0x00000002: 0x04  `// This is a pointer so it's 4 bytes long, and the value is 0x00000004`
+      - 0x00000002: 0x04  `// This is a pointer's value is 0x00000004, so it's pointing to address 0x00000004`
-      - 0x00000004: 0x41  `// 0x00000004 is the address, 0x41 is character 'A' as ASCII, or 65 as unsigned byte integer`
+      - 0x00000004: 0x41  `// 0x00000004 is the address, 0x41 is character 'A' as ASCII, or 65 as an unsigned byte integer`
-    - The pointer at 0x00000001 is pointing to the address 0x00000003, which contains the character 'A'
+    - The pointer stored at 0x00000000 has the value 0x00000004, so it's pointing to address 0x00000004
+    - Address 0x00000004 contains the value 0x41, which represents the character 'A' or the number 65 as an unsigned byte integer
+    - it's stored in "Little Endian" format, so the least significant bytes are stored first.

-  - ## Structures
+  - ### Structures
     - Known as "Records" or "Data Classes"
       - also called as "structs", sometimes referred to as "classes" and "objects"
     - A way to represent a "structured data" in memory